Transport Team member describes his work.

 In fact, our total coverage is approx. 440 000km2, which is larger than countries like Sweden, Germany and Japan.
 In addition, we cover western Quebec.

 Our team will also service pediatric cases of less than 2 years old soon.
-This presents some challenges for our team in terms of equipment, personnel, and training.
+This presents some challenges for us in terms of equipment, personnel, and training.

 We often transport the most critical and unstable small patients.
 Referral hospitals, especially the more remote hospitals, are likely under equipped, under staffed, and not generally trained for sick infants.